StanfordBioinformatics/scgpm_seqresults_dnanexus/README.md

 The **scripts** are many, and include tools such as:

-* Cleaning up projects to save space,
+* Clean up projects to save space,
-* Listing projects and their properties for projects billed to a specific org,
+* List projects and their properties for projects billed to a specific org,
-* Downloading fastqs of interest,
+* Download fastqs of interest,
-* Adding properties to a project,
+* Add properties to a project,
-* accepting project transfers
+* Accept project transfers

 The first point above has been heavily used to save space and costs.
-The script is called ``scgpm_clean_raw_data.py`` and works by unneccessary extras in the raw_data folder of a project.
+The script is called ``scgpm_clean_raw_data.py`` and works by removing unneccessary extras in the raw_data folder of a project.
 It works by running an app on DNAnexus by the same name and cleans out all projects that have been created within the last N days.